zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 63.3] (#apz63 .3) {#apz63 .3.ref .apz} "See also In Opposition Speech
 Do not stick.
-This is also seen in the debates of the viewpoints “Do not stick in the opposite speech”
+This is also seen in the debates of the viewpoints "Do not stick in the opposite speech"
 'Opposition Speak' refers to the Jar, Debar, Debate, Debate, Debate or Not Core That's the story 'opposite stories, name'.
 Do not make coloding.
 Do not debate, half Debates shall be dispelled, and shall be salient.
 His overlapped debate